 Criteria – Evaluators will judge each application individually against the following criteria, listed below, and not against competing applications.

-- Quality and Feasibility of the Partnership – 20 points: The proposal is well developed, covers each item in the cost-share agreement, and explains the shared values of the partner organization and EducationUSA and the U.S. Embassy in Singapore.
-The proposal should include a reasonable implementation timeline.
+- Quality and Feasibility of the Proposal – 20 points: The proposal is well developed, covers all elements of the program proposal, fulfils the program objectives, and explains the shared values of the partner organization and U.S. Embassy Singapore.
+The proposal should include a realistic and reasonable implementation timeline.

 - Ability to Achieve Objectives – 20 points: A strong application will include a clear articulation of how the partner will contribute to the overall program objectives, and how each component of the partnership will be accomplished.
 A comprehensive monthly work plan should demonstrate substantive progress and the logistical capacity of the organization.
 Objectives should be ambitious yet measurable, results-focused, and achievable in a reasonable timeframe.